johnnyreilly/webpack-esbuild-why-not-both/README.md

 Our complete build, TypeScript type checking, transpilation, minification and so on, all took 13.85 seconds.
 By migrating to `esbuild-loader` we've reduced our overall compilation time by approximately one third; this is a tremendous improvement!

-As your codebase scales and your application grows, compilation skyrockets also.
+As your codebase scales and your application grows, compilation time can skyrocket also.
 With `esbuild-loader` you should get ongoing benefits to your build time.